smtm1209/USACO-Practice-Problems/README.md

 # USACO-Practice-Problems
-A collection of all the USACO problems that I've done.
+A collection of all the programming practice problems that I've done.